 Learn how to find a Bank On Yourself Authorized Advisor.

-Today, there are some 200 highly qualified professionals across the United States who form the core of Bank On Yourself Authorized Advisors.
-Each is a licensed financial advisor or life insurance agent who has undergone many hours of additional training on the technical aspects of the features that make these policies such a powerful financial tool.
+Today, there are some 200 highly qualified professionals across the United States and Canada who form the core of Bank On Yourself Authorized Advisors.
+Each is a licensed life insurance agent who has undergone many hours of additional training on the technical details and features that make these policies such a powerful financial tool.
 They are working every day to generate the kind of success stories shared here and in the Bank on Yourself book.

 Each of the 200 Authorized Advisors: